-PROFES PROFESSIONALS Medical Personnel Psychological/Psychiatric Professionals Type of Information/Assistance Type of Information/Assistance Child's medical condition as related to the abuse and/or neglect Nature of referral information they received Past medical history, medical records What the diagnosis means in practical terms and how Follow-up services that may be required to address progress is measured medical conditions resulting from abuse and/or neglect Discrepancies in opinion A particular medical condition that should come to the attention of the caseworker, foster parents, courts, etc. Possible counseling or therapeutic models being recommended for the child, parents, family, etc. Contact with parent(s), if any Other Other Best way to contact source: Best way to contact source:
+PROFES PROFESSIONALS Medical Personnel Psychological/Psychiatric Professionals Type of Information/Assistance Type of Information/Assistance Child's medical condition as related to the abuse and/or neglect Nature of referral information they received How they came to a particular conclusion Past medical history, medical records What the diagnosis means in practical terms and how • Follow-up services that may be required to address progress is measured medical conditions resulting from abuse and/or neglect Discrepancies in opinion A particular medical condition that should come to the attention of the caseworker, foster parents, courts, etc. Possible counseling or therapeutic models being recommended for the child, parents, family, etc. Contact with parent(s), if any • Other • Other Best way to contact source: Best way to contact source: